 Here are the COVID-19 cases and deaths confirmed Monday in Washington state

-The Washington state Department of Health reported 1,492 new confirmed cases of COVID-19 and 29 deaths on Monday.
-The deaths represent the past three days as the department does not report those numbers on weekends.
+The Washington state Department of Health reported 6,277 new confirmed cases of COVID-19 and 36 deaths Monday.
+The numbers reflect case totals from both Sunday and Monday and deaths from Saturday-Monday.

-Pierce County reported 218 cases Monday and one new death.
-Pierce County has a total of 212 deaths likely caused by COVID-19 as of Monday, according to the Tacoma-Pierce County Health Department.
+Pierce County reported 160 cases Monday and no new deaths.
+Pierce County has a total of 224 deaths likely caused by COVID-19 as of Monday, according to the Tacoma-Pierce County Health Department.

-Hospitalizations of confirmed COVID-19 patients continue to climb with 49 people being admitted to Washington state hospitals on Oct.
-28, the most recent date with complete data.
+Sixty-four people were admitted to Washington state hospitals on Nov.
+4, the most recent date with complete data.
 Average daily hospitalizations peaked in early April at 78.
+Preliminary data shows hospitalizations have been increasing in November.

 On Nov.
-5, the most recent date with complete data, a record high 24,188 specimens were collected statewide, with 8.2% testing positive.
-The average positive test rate for the seven days prior was 6.6%.
-More than 2.7 million tests have been conducted in Washington.
+12, the most recent date with complete testing data, 26,863 specimens were collected statewide, with 9.7% testing positive.
+The average positive test rate for the seven days prior was 8.7%.
+More than 2.9 million tests have been conducted in Washington.

 The test numbers reflect only polymerase chain reaction tests, which are administered while the virus is presumably still active in the body.